Eastern South Asia: Bangladesh

 Listed as one of the Next Eleven, the economy of Bangladesh ranks 39th in terms of nominal gross domestic product (GDP) and 29th in terms of purchasing power parity (PPP).
 In the fiscal year 2018–2019, Bangladesh registered exports worth US$40.53 billion and imports worth US$55.44 billion.
 Its major trading partners include the European Union, the United States, China, India, Japan, Australia, Malaysia, and Singapore.
 The Port of Chittagong is Bangladesh's busiest port, as well as the busiest in Eastern South Asia.
 Bangladesh's chief export is textiles.
 It is the world's second-largest textile exporter after China.
 It is largely self-sufficient in pharmaceuticals, shipbuilding, steel rods, ceramics, glass, food, and numerous other sectors.
 Bangladesh has significant natural gas, limestone, and coal reserves.
 The jute trade has been historically important.
 Bangladesh's financial sector is one of the largest in South Asia along with those of India and Pakistan.
 The Dhaka Stock Exchange and Chittagong Stock Exchange are its principal capital markets.

 Bangladesh has the second-largest foreign exchange reserves in South Asia.
 Its credit rating is also the second-best in the region after India.

-The Nepal Bangladesh Bank was set up by Bangladesh's IFIC Bank in neighboring Nepal.
+The Nepal Bangladesh Bank was set up by Bangladesh's IFIC Bank in neighbouring Nepal.